-Join Ben Long for an in-depth discussion in this video Aperture Priority mode, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Aperture Priority mode, part of Nikon D5100 Essential Training.

 In Program mode when you meter is scene by half-pressing the Shutter button the…camera calculates an appropriate shutter speed and aperture.…There will be times though when you know that you're going to want a lot of…control of aperture.…Maybe you are shooting portraits and you know that you want them all to have…shallow depth of field,…so you'll want to make certain that the camera is always using a wide aperture.…Or maybe you are shooting landscapes and you know that you want really deep…depth of field in all your shots,…so you want to make certain that you're always using a small aperture.…Or maybe you're street-shooting and as you're shooting different subject matter,…you're changing your mind about depth of field and so you want to be able to…easily change from a big aperture to a small aperture.…